Finding My Way

 It had been awhile since I had painted en plein air, particularly in oil.
 I've been spending much of my time recently painting in watercolor, but felt compelled to take an oil workshop with a well-known plein air painter.
 This was our first painting of the day, a view looked on from a farmer's backyard in Triverton, RI.
 I see the meandering body of water wending it's way through the picture plane, much like my own path creating the painting.
 It is very much about finding a way through the creation of a work.
 Allow the cool water soothe you as you contemplate your own path through, amongst the chartreuse fields and cool green trees.

 Wired and ready for a contemporary presentation, wood edges finished with furniture wax paste.
-Float framing is available for an additional price - message me at time of purchase.
+Float framing is available.